 Active contract monitoring is a key part of due diligence as it allows your business to take corrective action or escalate issues quickly in serious scenarios such as a contract breach."

-With Gatekeeper, businesses can assign a ‘Risk Score’ to the aspects they are monitoring - whether that’s compliance or obligations - and have confidence that their risk mitigation strategies are being triggered if that score is met.
-The Risk Score can be used to automatically trigger mitigation and escalation strategies, which can be configured in a workflow.
+With Gatekeeper, businesses can assign a ‘Risk Score’ to the aspects they are monitoring - whether that’s compliance or contract obligations - and have confidence that their risk mitigation strategies are being triggered if that score is met.
+The Risk Score can be used to automatically trigger mitigation and escalation strategies, which can be configured in a contract workflow.

 Easily identify contract risk with RAG Status within Gatekeeper

-Monitoring contract and vendor performance
+3. Track contract and vendor performance indicators

 Vendor performance should be continuously monitored against defined Key Performance Indicators to ensure that your business is realising the best possible contract outcomes.
 However, this ongoing activity requires dedicated time and resources - especially if there are multiple areas of performance being monitored.